Yuma Uchida‘s embraces winter with the cozy and funky single, Rainbow.

 On the vocal end, Uchida delivers a unique delicate performance, as if he is lullabying the listener or whispering, something that is much due to how much falsetto he is using in his performance.

-His mid-tones are sweet, contributing for the song’s warm vibe.
-Oddly satisfying song with a gentle performance that was performance to showcase Uchida’s skills on the vocal end.
+His mid-tones are sweet, contributing to the song’s warm vibe.
+Oddly satisfying song with a gentle performance that showcases Uchida’s skills on the vocal end.

 2 – Kiss Hug

 Kiss Hug brings to the table funk and disco done in a tasteful, laidback fashion.
 Brass set the tone to this track as a groovy slap bass line and funky guitar riffs add a danceable dimension to this song.

 Aside from the noticeable funk and disco influences this song has also R&B touches, particularly in the way the instrumental is structured, something that we can easily find in late 90s R&B music.

 On the vocal end, Yuma Uchida pulls his bag of tricks and delivers a groovy performance with R&B riffing, a whole lot of falsetto, all with consistency and quality that makes his performance stand out.

 3 – Merry Christmas

 Merry Christmas is the festive track on this release, adding yet another warm layer to this already incredibly cozy single.
 Jazz and funk blend with electronica – vocal manipulation and atmospheric synths – to create a unique, groovy song.

 The verses are stripped down, with drums, bass, and a rhodes piano being responsible for its sweet yet strangely alluring vibe.
 The chorus picks up and brings strings, brass, and funky/bluesy guitar riffs to the table, making the chorus incredibly catchy.